Jtnqr/Mobile-Legends-on-EXTSD/README.md

 - In order to get full path of EXTERNAL_SDCARD, the device must have 1 External Storage attached or it will not run.

 # Usage
+- Download bindfs and put it on /sdcard
+- Run the script first before putting the script to directory

-Put this into magisk service.d directory `/data/adb/service.d`
+- Put the script into magisk service.d directory `/data/adb/service.d`
+- Restart to get it mounted